 Contract assets consist of our right to payment for work performed but not yet billed.
-Contract assets are transferred to accounts receivable when we ship the products to our customers and meet the shipping terms within the revenue contract.
+Contract assets are transferred to accounts receivable when we bill our customers.
+We bill our customers when we ship the products and meet the shipping terms within the revenue contract.
 Contract liabilities consist of advance or progress payments received from our customers prior to the time transfer of control occurs plus the estimated losses on contracts.